cositools/cosi-data-challenges/README.md

 Globular_Cluster_NGC_6121_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />

 **Input Models:**  <br />
 The 511 keV photon flux for the brightest 4 globular clusters is presented here.
-The flux is estimated based on the 0.1 - 100 GeV luminosity from the Globular clusters, nuclear bulge emission, and boxy bulge emission in the Milky Way (Bartels+2017).
-The GeV luminosity of the Bulge is compared to the 511 keV luminosity of the bulge to estimate the 511 keV flux of the globular clusters.
+The flux is estimated based on the 0.1 - 100 GeV luminosity from the Globular clusters, nuclear bulge emission, and boxy bulge emission in the Milky Way [Bartels et al 2018a](https://ui.adsabs.harvard.edu/abs/2018NatAs...2..819B/abstract).
+The GeV luminosity of the Bulge is compared to the 511 keV luminosity of the bulge [Bartels et al 2018b](https://ui.adsabs.harvard.edu/abs/2018MNRAS.480.3826B/abstract).
+This GeV luminosity vs 511 keV luminosity correlation is applied to the GeV excess observed from globular clusters [Zhang et al 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.459...99Z/abstract) in the Galaxy to estimate the 511 keV flux of the globular clusters.
 The flux values shown here are 3x the values estimated from the correlation in order to make them within COSI's sensitivity limit.

 **Goals:** <br />
 1. Determine COSI's sensitivity for detecting 511 keV emission from Globular clusters.